“Allow me the pleasure of your destruction.” — Agapios Stojanov, Bonds

 The carcass phantom blasted itself out of its parlour, its corporate body thrust itself into the stellar void to be analysed by oblong heads with instruments of torture.
 The engineers of the final solvent were hovering outside the luminous Earth and peering in, to encroach upon the ancient future.
 Asphyxiation or pharmicide, it hardly mattered.
 Neither the inner nor outer courtyards could be defended.

-“The philosophical tools of education fall away when digitised entertrainment holds sway.”
+“The philosophical tools of education fall apart when digitised entertrainment holds sway.”

 This document was a rejected idea about YOU.
 It was a type of un-knowledge which had been defamed.
 It came to unlock the mechanism by which drama would be made to explode in the pages of YOUR diary.
 It was committed to mobility.
 There was no need to panic.
 If YOU went offline at a railway station or a supermarket, a metal detector would be sent and, if necessary, YOU would be donated to a museum.